Patil-Onkar/Operationalize-Machine-Learning/README.md

 ## Architectural Diagram

 In this project, We are going to create and publish ML pipeline.
 We have used bank marketing data as an example ml problem.
-Following is the step by step architetural diagram.:
+Following is the step by step architetural diagram.
+[1]:
 ![image](https://user-images.githubusercontent.com/39105103/111894811-f9921e00-8a33-11eb-9251-a4b66b553367.png)

 Step 1 Authentication: This step is required to authorize and authenticate users as well as developer of azure ML services.